 Air frying is one of the best ways to cook, bar none.
 It cuts out all the grease from the oils we’re used to bathing our favorite foods in, and can produce a full-cooked meal in less time than a standard oven or fryer.
 The Cuisinart Digital Air Fryer boasts 1800 watts of power, a 0.6 cubic-foot interior, and a host of different cooking functions, featuring presets like Dual Cook and a low-temperature setting for slow cooking and braising.

-There are even options for dehydrating and proofing.
+This Cuisinart oven even has options for dehydrating and proofing.
 All presets feature a customizable temperature range between 80 and 450 degrees, and the high-velocity fan and heater always work together to produce the perfect chicken nuggets, with minimal operating noise.

 The Breville Mini Smart Oven is nearly half the price of Breville’s top-of-the-line offering, the Breville Smart Oven Pro, but still boasts Element IQ Technology, multiple pre-set functions, a non-stick interior, and a digital display.
 Its 0.45-cubic-foot cooking space can’t hold a dutch oven like its big brother, but it is big enough for an 11-inch pizza.
 While the Breville Mini does pack power into a 16-inch package, it doesn’t have convection heating, a function available on other less expensive models.